HJ-Ok/AudioBERT/README.md

 # AudioBERT 📢 : Audio Knowledge Augmented Language Model
 This repository contains the [model code](model/README.md) and the [dataset](dataset/README.md) of our AudioBERT and AuditoryBench.
+Now datasets and generation prompts are available (The detailed and refactored code will be updated after the ICASSP 2025 review.)

 ## Introduction
 Language models like BERT, while powerful in text-based tasks, often lack auditory knowledge.
 This project introduces **AudioBERT**, a method to inject auditory knowledge into language models via a retrieval-based approach, improving performance on auditory knowledge tasks.